Rancho Bernardo Car Accident Lawyers

 In some cases, there may be more than one party at fault for causing an automobile accident.
 California follows the Pure Comparative Negligence standard, meaning that each party is liable for his or her percentage of fault for an accident.
 A plaintiff is still able to recover damages if he or she contributed to the accident.
 If you were partially responsible for the accident, your damages will be reduced according to your percentage of fault.
 For example, if you were 10 percent responsible for the accident, you can recover up to 90% of your damages.

-Obtain the Support of Aggressive Automobile Collision Attorneys
+Obtain the Support of Aggressive Car Accident Attorneys

-When you have been injured in an auto accident as a result of another driver’s negligence, you deserve financial compensation for all of your economic and non-economic damages.
+When you have been injured in a car accident as a result of another driver’s negligence, you deserve financial compensation for all of your economic and non-economic damages.
 Be careful!
-The other driver’s auto insurance company is not on your side.
+The other driver’s car insurance company is not on your side.
 Insurance companies routinely take advantage of people injured in car accidents who don’t have an attorney.
-The less money insurance companies pay out for personal injury claims is more money they make for themselves.
+The less money insurance companies pay out for accident claims is more money they make for themselves.

 Insurance adjusters will attempt to get you to give a recorded statement that can later be used as evidence against you.
 Adjusters will make extremely low settlement offers before knowing what type of injuries you suffered and how much medical treatment you need.
 Once you accept a settlement offer and sign a release, you can’t go back and ask for any more money.

-The Carlsbad car accident attorneys at Savage Law have experience dealing with the tactics used by insurance companies to diminish your injuries and devalue your case.
+The Rancho Bernardo car accident attorneys at Savage Law have experience dealing with the tactics used by insurance companies to diminish your injuries and devalue your case.
 Savage Law will not allow these companies to treat you unfairly.
 The firm’s passionate injury attorneys use the law to your advantage and relentlessly advocate for you and the money you rightfully deserve.
 The car accident lawyers at Savage Law are knowledgeable in valuing car accident cases and negotiating fair settlement agreements.
 The attorneys take pride in maintaining constant communication with clients, and persistently working to resolve your case without unnecessary delay.
-Consider obtaining the support of Savage Law Personal Injury Attorneys by calling or emailing us for a free initial case evaluation.
+Consider obtaining the support of Savage Law car accident attorneys by calling or emailing us for a free initial case evaluation.